carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 admin.site.register(CustomUser, UserAdmin)
 ```

-git commit -m "create and update the admin.py files at api and music_player_app folder each.
+**useful**: git commit -m "create and update the admin.py files at api and music_player_app folder each.
 They are the last step before migration and deploy Django app"

 # DATABASE